cs3org/reva/docs/content/en/docs/ocm-webapp.md

 Normalization errors return a gRPC invalid-argument error with fixed safe text and perform no remote POST or store call.

+## Token exchange

+The token endpoint accepts only the `authorization_code` grant.
+A missing grant, an unknown grant, and the legacy `ocm_share` grant are rejected with `unsupported_grant_type` before any gateway or share lookup.

+For `authorization_code`, the form `client_id` is the receiving provider's host-only DNS FQDN.
+That identity is checked before the code is looked up or authenticated.
+A missing or invalid identity returns `invalid_request` and the response does not include the rejected value.
+A valid FQDN with an empty code returns `invalid_grant`.

+The exchanged code is the only share lookup key.
+Authentication binds the form `client_id` to the share's stored recipient, compared without regard to case.
+The check does not use the sender, the creator, the HTTP Host, forwarded headers, or the request address.
+An invalid, empty, or different stored recipient is rejected before the accepted user is resolved and before a token is minted.

+The minted JWT `client_id` claim is the resolved outgoing share opaque id.
+It is not the form receiver domain and it is not the shared secret.
+Legacy direct-secret tokens and other non-OCM tokens omit the claim.
+The endpoint returns that minted access token unchanged.

 ## Deployment checks

 The well-known service's `enable_webapp` setting controls discovery